FabricMC/fabric-docs/players/installing-fabric.md

 ## Next Steps

 Now that you've installed Fabric, you can add mods to your game!
-Check out the [Finding Mods](./finding-mods.md) guide for more information.
+Check out the [Finding Trustworthy Mods](./finding-mods.md) guide for more information.

 If you encounter any issues while following this guide, you can ask for help in the [Fabric Discord](https://discord.gg/v6v4pMv) in the `#player-support` channel.